microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/localization.md

 Localization is a important aspect of application development to support users with various language requirements globally.

-The Microsoft Graph Toolkit components can localize designated strings so the user-interface reflects the desiered linguistic experience.
+The Microsoft Graph Toolkit components can be localized so the user-interface reflects the desired linguistic experience.

 ## Use LocalizationHelper to add localized strings